Jojo Rabbit: Plot

 During the latter stages of World War II, in the fictional city of Falkenheim (Note: According to a bulletin seen in the film, the city's official name is Stadt Falkenheim, literally 'City of Falkenheim'.), Nazi Germany, ten-year-old Johannes "Jojo" Betzler joins the Deutsches Jungvolk.
 Heavily indoctrinated by Nazism, he has an imaginary friend named Adolf, a buffoonish version of Adolf Hitler.

-The local HJ training camp is run by the conflicted Captain Klenzendorf.
-Though a fanatic, Jojo is deemed weak and nicknamed "Jojo Rabbit" after being unable to bring himself to kill a rabbit with his bare hands.
-Pepped up by Adolf, he proves himself by throwing a Stielhandgranate during an exercise, only for it to explode at his feet, severely injuring him.
+The local HJ training camp is run by Captain Klenzendorf, who has grown disillusioned with Nazi politics.
+Though a fanatic, Jojo is deemed weak and nicknamed "Jojo Rabbit" after his conscience prevents him from killing a rabbit bare-handed.
+Pepped up by Adolf, he attempts to prove himself by throwing a Stielhandgranate during an exercise, only for it to explode at his feet, severely injuring him.
 Jojo's mother Rosie insists to the now-demoted Klenzendorf that Jojo still be included, by performing small tasks around town while he recuperates.

 Alone at home one day, Jojo discovers Elsa Korr, a teenage Jewish girl and his late sister Inge's former friend, whom Rosie is hiding behind the walls of Inge's attic bedroom.
-He is both terrified of and aggressive towards Elsa.
+He is both terrified of, and aggressive towards, Elsa.
 The two are left at an impasse, as Elsa's concealment means the death penalty for all three of them if discovered.

-Inspired by an offhand rant by Klenzendorf, Jojo continues to interact with Elsa to uncover her "Jew secrets" and make a picture book titled Yoohoo Jew, (Note: German: Yoohoo Jude) allowing people to easily recognize her kind.
+Inspired by an offhand rant by Klenzendorf, Jojo continues to interact with Elsa to uncover her "Jew secrets" and make a picture book titled Yoohoo Jew, (Note: German: Yoohoo Jude) allowing people to easily recognise her kind.
 Elsa is both saddened and amused by Jojo's radical beliefs, using surreal antisemitic tropes to challenge his dogmatism.
-Jojo becomes infatuated with the strong-willed and kind teen, awkwardly forging love letters from her fiancé Nathan, and begins questioning his beliefs, causing Adolf to scold his diminishing patriotism.
+Jojo becomes infatuated with the strong-willed and kind teen, awkwardly forging love letters from her fiancé Nathan, and begins questioning his beliefs, causing Adolf to start acting more like the real Hitler and scold his diminishing nationalism.